amandeepmittal/gatsby-bulma-quickstart/README.md

 The site is now running at [http://localhost:8000](http://localhost:8000).

-Open _gatsby-porfolio_ directory in your code editor of choice and edit it.
-Save your changes and the browser will update in real time!
+Open `gatsby-bulma-quickstart/` directory in your code editor of choice and edit it.
+Save your changes and the browser will update them in real time!

 ### 4. Add your own Google Analytics Id